dipplestix/academic-kickstart/content/now/index.md

 I'm currently working on several projects at the intersection of AI, transformers, LLMs, and multi-agent systems:

-### 1. Generalizable TRON Agents with Transformer Backbones

-I'm extending [PyMarketSim](https://github.com/dipplestix/pymarketsim) and the TRON (Trained Response Order Network) agent architecture to incorporate transformer backbones.
-The goal is to create agents that can generalize across different market environments, rather than requiring a separate TRON agent to be trained for each specific market configuration.

-This research aims to significantly reduce the training overhead while enabling more robust trading strategies that can adapt to changing market conditions.
-By leveraging the contextual understanding capabilities of transformers, these agents should be able to recognize patterns across different market scenarios.

-### 2. LLMs as Bargaining Agents
+### 1. LLMs as Bargaining Agents

 I'm investigating the use of Large Language Models (LLMs) as bargaining agents in strategic interactions.
 This work includes:

 - Developing frameworks to evaluate LLM performance in bargaining scenarios
-- Testing different prompting strategies to improve negotiation capabilities
 - Comparing LLM performance to traditional game-theoretic equilibrium predictions
 - Exploring how LLMs might be used in automated negotiation systems

-This research has applications in market design, automated negotiation systems, and understanding the strategic capabilities of foundation models.
+- How finetuning an LLM to match solver output generalizes to other bargaining scenarios

+### 2. FairFormer

+I'm working on the FairFormer architecture which uses a transformer to solve fair division.
+This work includes

+- Developing a novel transformer architecture specialized for fair division
+- Expanding it to expanded scenarios -- like budget-constrained

 ### 3. Mechanism Design Approaches to Mixture of Experts

 I'm developing new approaches to Mixture of Experts (MoE) architectures using ideas from mechanism design and economics.
-This interdisciplinary work explores:
+This work explores:

 - Incentive-compatible routing mechanisms for expert selection
 - Market-based approaches to expert specialization and load balancing
-- Applying concepts from social choice theory to improve expert consensus methods
-- Creating more efficient and effective models by drawing on economic principles

-This research aims to address current inefficiencies in MoE architectures by bringing in theoretical insights from decades of research in economic mechanism design.
+This research aims to address current inefficiencies in MoE architectures by bringing in insights from economic mechanism design.

 ## Why a "Now" Page?